 Bone islands may occur anywhere in the skeleton, although there is some predilection for pelvis, long bones, spine and ribs.

 - osteopoikilosis: multiple bone islands

 Enostoses are commonly seen as small round or oval foci of dense bone within the medullary space.
 The appearance of radiating spicules - "thorny radiation" or "fingers" - at the margins that blend with the surrounding trabeculae is classic.

 In diaphyseal bone, the long axis of a bone island typically parallels the long axis of the involved bone.
-In the metaphysis, and other regions where trabeculation is not as linearly organized, the bone islands are typically more spherical.
+In the metaphysis, and other regions where trabeculation is not as linearly organised, the bone islands are typically more spherical.

 The size of a bone island is typically <1 cm, although large bone islands may occur, particularly in the pelvis, and have been termed "giant bone islands" 3.
 Sometimes a slow increase in size is seen in bone islands over time.

 Low signal intensity on all sequences (compatible with compact bone).